kristopher-coder/summer-quarter-1/python/week5/QuickMath.md

-1. Define what Object Oriented Programming is in your own words
+1. Define what Object Oriented Programming is in your own words in my opioion i think that it is a orientaied progamming

 2. How many pillars are there in OOP?
 Name all of them. the names of the 4 pillars are Abstraction,Polymorphism,Encasplulation and Inheritance